T. T. Toliver: College career

 Toliver had initially committed to play college football for the Clemson Tigers in 1996 but did not meet the NCAA's academic admission standards.
-He instead decided to play football for the Hinds Eagles of Hinds Community College, where he was named the 1997–98 Junior College Player of the Year as a quarterback.
-He also earned First Team Junior College All-American honors in 1997.
-Toliver played two years of football at Hinds.
-He also played basketball for the Eagles.
-He then transferred to Bethune-Cookman University, where he played for the Wildcats basketball team during the 1999–00 season.
-Toliver averaged 6.8 points per game in 25 games for the Wildcats.
-He did not play football at Bethune-Cookman.
+He instead decided to play football for the Hinds Eagles of Hinds Community College from 1996 to 1997, where he was named the 1997 Junior College Player of the Year as a quarterback.
+He also earned first-team Junior College All-American honors in 1997.
+Toliver also played basketball for the Eagles.

+He lost his college football eligibility after signing with the Toronto Argonauts of the Canadian Football League in spring 1998.
+He did not make the team.
+In August 1998, it was reported that Toliver was trying to get enough credits to transfer to a four-year school.
+He later enrolled at Bethune-Cookman University, where he played for the Wildcats basketball team during the 1999–00 season.
+He averaged 6.8 points per game in 25 games for the Wildcats.
+Toliver did not play football at Bethune-Cookman due to having lost his football eligibility.